 When returning to Paris...

-- If leaving from Rive Gauche station, every single train goes back through Paris.
+- At the Rive Gauche station, every single train goes back through Paris.
 Just jump on whatever train is leaving first.
 Trust me.
 They leave every 15 mins (10, 25, 40 and 55 mins past each hour) and till late evening.

 - Be aware: during Summer the RER C system often goes down or experiences delays due to extreme heat.
 If the Versailles Rive Gauche station is closed, walk up to Versailles Chantiers instead.